MasterBin-IIAU/AlphaRefine/README.md

 ![Architecture](doc/asset/AR-Architecture.png)

 ## News
+- The code for **CVPR2021** is updated.
+The old version is still available by `git checkout vot2020`.
 - AlphaRefine is accepted by the **CVPR2021**
 - :trophy: **Alpha-Refine wins VOT2020 Real-Time Challenge with EAOMultistart 0.499!**
 - VOT2020 winner presentation [slide](VOT20-RT-Report.pdf) has been uploaded.**